launxy/calditum-shell/README.md

 ---

 <p align="center">
-  Basado en el trabajo original de <a href="https://github.com/ilyamiro">ilyamiro</a> — todo el crédito por el diseño original le pertenece.
+  Based on the original work by <a href="https://github.com/ilyamiro">ilyamiro</a> — all credit for the original design goes to them.
 </p>